 But fear?
 Now that’s the hard part.
 Fear of looking silly.
 Fear of failing.
 Fear of wasting the money you just saved for this venture.
 Fear of anything!
 To get over fear, it has to start in your mind.
 What messages do you give yourself?
 Do you see yourself failing or succeeding?Many an inventor or entreprenuer failed many times before they made it.
 Thomas Edison’s teachers thought he was stupid.
 He tried 1000 times to invent the light bulb?
 Did he give up?
 No. Walt Disney was fires from writing for a newspaper because he “had no good ideas”.

 But first, find a mentor or someone who has been where you want to go.
 Ask to interview that person or even work with him or her, if possible.
 Find out all you can about whatever it is you are thinking of doing.
 You want to know the good stuff and the bad.
 All of it.
 Then, when you have the money, squashed the fear out of you and learned the trade, you just may be ready to embark on the very thing that lights your whole face up, every time you think of it.

 And remember, one of my favorite sayings: It’s Never too Late to Begin Again.

+And by the way, that is the title of my new podcast, I’ll be starting soon.
+Very soon.
 There are many times in our lives when we will be forced to begin again – whether we want to or not.
 Retirement is one of those times.
 Since age is never an excuse or issue, what will you do?
 Where will you begin again?
 Start over.
 Never quit.
-Do what you have always dreamed of doing.

 I can’t wait to hear what you have decided to do now that you’ve come a long way baby, and it’s not over yet.